stereobooster/stereobooster.com/content/posts/function-vs-object/index.md

 series: "fp vs oop"
 draft: false
 tags: [beginner, explainlikeimfive, computerscience, javascript, function]
-descritpion: "There is an ongoing discussion about the difference between object-oriented programming (OOP) and functional programming (FP).
+descriptpion: "There is an ongoing discussion about the difference between object-oriented programming (OOP) and functional programming (FP).
 Let's talk about similarities instead.
 Let's talk about the main building blocks: functions and objects."
+discuss:
+  devto: function-vs-object-1pe3
 ---

 There is an ongoing discussion about the difference between object-oriented programming (OOP) and functional programming (FP).
 Let's talk about similarities instead.
 Let's talk about the main building blocks: functions and objects.